-In our benchmark regressions, we use the regulatory indicator REGNOPO, which includes all dimensions except public ownership.
-In the sensitivity analysis, we also consider three other indicators of regulation: REG, the overall indicator including all the regulation dimensions; BEVI, which summarizes barriers to entry (comprising legal restrictions and vertical integration); and REGPO, which includes only public ownership information.
+In our benchmark regressions, we use the regulatory indicator REG, which includes all dimensions except public ownership.
+In the sensitivity analysis, we also consider three other indicators of regulation: the overall indicator including all the regulation dimensions; one indicator which summarizes barriers to entry (comprising legal restrictions and vertical integration); and one indicator which includes only public ownership information.